ptMcGit/easymodal/README.md

 If the default stylesheet is not bypassed, it is prepended to the list of stylesheets.
 This, combined with the fact that each component is classed and ID'ed, makes the default styles easy to override.

+The fact the `EasyModal` creates a stylesheet is more of a convenience than anything.
+It is recommended that the user bypass the default stylesheet except when demoing.

 ## Testing ##